wso2/docs-open-banking/en/docs/get-started/try-out-flow.md

 jwt-bearer&client_assertion=<CLIENT_ASSERTION>&redirect_uri=www.wso2.com&code=<CODE_GENERATED>client_id=
 <CLIENT_ID>'
 ```
-- Make sure you update the `<CODE_GENERATED>` placeholder with the authorisation code you generate in the previous step.
+- Make sure you update the `<CODE_GENERATED>` placeholder with the authorization code you generate in the previous step.
 Update the value of the  `<CLIENT_ID>` with the value you obtained in [application registration](../get-started/api-consumer-onboarding.md).

 - The response contains a user access token.